For executives accountable for strategy that stalls

 Five conditions.
 When they're missing, work stalls in predictable ways.

-The CLEAR framework identifies the five structural conditions required for change to hold under pressure.
-Most stalled transformations are missing at least two of them, and the absence is rarely obvious until you look for it directly.
+Five structural conditions determine whether change holds under pressure.
+Most stalled transformations are missing at least two of them — and the absence is rarely obvious until you look for it directly.

 C